-Rabat to host first African Para Games next January.
+Rabat the Capital of Morocco to Host African Para Games

 History will be made in Morocco in 2020 with confirmation that the country's capital, Rabat, is to host the first African Para Games next January.